Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 On this day, Paul McCartney was at Olympic Sound Studios with The Beatles, to mix the unreleased “Get Back” LP with engineer/producer Glyn Johns.
-The session ended on a sour note when business topics were raised.
+The session ended on a sour note when business matters came to the fore.

-The previous day, John Lennon, George Harrison, and Ringo Starr had signed a contract to officially appoint Allen Klein as Apple’s financial manager, and give him a 20% cut of their earnings.
-They wanted Paul to sign the contract, but he refused to do so.
-The three other Beatles, and Allen Klein who was there as well, stormed out of the studio.
+The previous day, John Lennon, George Harrison and Ringo Starr had signed a contract officially appointing Allen Klein as Apple’s financial manager, granting him a 20% share of their earnings.
+They expected Paul McCartney to add his signature as well, but he refused.
+Tensions ran high, and the three other Beatles — along with Allen Klein, who was present — stormed out of the studio.

 Things came to a head on 9 May 1969.
 The Beatles were booked in, for a Friday-night session with the producer Glyn Johns at Olympia Studios in Barnes, but instead of recording, the session turned into an acrimonious argument about business.
 Klein had told the others that he had to have his three-year management contract signed immediately because he was flying back to New York the next day and had to present it to the board of his corporation.